CHIHCHIEH-LAI/Portfolio/README.md

 ## Quantitative Research
 ### Automated Alpha Research Process
+Alpha is a term used in investing to decribe an investment strategy's ability to beat the market.
+It is also often refered to the excess return on an investment in relation to a benchmark.

 As a WorldQuant Research Consultant, I leverage WorldQuant simluation platform to build alphas.
 By leveraging WorldQuant simulation platform APIs, I develop automated alpha research process including alpha signal discovery, optimization and backtesting.

 Key Skills: Alpha Research, Python, API Calling